vijaynathi1/Devops_interview_questions/Devops_mock_interview_5.md

 Monitoring
 ----
-29. If given a chance to setup monitoring solution for project what are tools that you use?
+29. If given a chance to setup monitoring solution for project what are tools that you use?1